rabe42/spipes/Readme.md

 # Worker
 ## General
 A worker is configured to read metadata and data from a data store, process the data and mark the data as processed after it finished.
-To avoid parallel processing of the same data, it must be made sure, that the data is not happening.
+A major invariant of the system, is that the order of the messages is never violated.
+Given this, the following cases must be considered in every worker implementation:

+1. Different routes of the messages, may result in a non sequential receiving of the messages.
+2. Different size of the messages may result in the availability of a smaller, later message, before a larger earlier message is availabel.

+The handling of these cases may be consolidated in a common worker class.

 # Forwarder
 ## Node Configuration